What does a pathologists’ assistant do?

 Certification process

 After completing a pathologists’ assistant program, you must become certified through the American Society for Clinical Pathology (ASCP).
-In order to take the certification exam, you must have a bachelor’s degree and must have completed an accredited pathologists’ assistant program within a five-year period.
+To take the certification exam, you must have a bachelor’s degree and must have completed an accredited pathologists’ assistant program within a five-year period.
 To remain certified, you must complete continuing education coursework every three years.

 Career opportunities and outlook